-Learning Environment: Creates and maintains a safe and collaborative learning environment that motivates students to take academic risks, challenge themselves, and claim ownership of their learning.
-Indicator II-B.
+Learning Environment: Creates and maintains a safe and collaborative learning environment that motivates students to take academic risks, challenge themselves, and claim ownership of their learning. indicator Il-B.

-Exemplary Uses rituals, routines, and proactive responses that create and maintain a safe physical and intellectual environment where students take academic risks and play an active role-Individually and collectively-in preventing behaviors that interfere with learning, is able to model this element.
-Teaches and retnforces Interpersonal, group, and communication skills so that students seek out their peers as resources.
-Is able to model this practice.
-Consistently supports students to identify their strengths, interests, and needs; ask for support; take risks; challenge themselves; set learning goals; and monitor their own progress.
+Exemplary Uses rifusis, ronknes, and prosolive reaponses that create and maintain a safe physical and intellectual environment where students take academic take and play an active role-individually and collectively-in preventing behaviors that interfere with learning, is able to model this element.
+Feaches and reinforces interpersonal, group, and comminication stills so that students seek out their peers as resources, is able to model this practice.
+Correlisantly supports students to telertify their strengths, interests, and needs ask for support take rising stallenge friemselves; set learning goals; and monitor their own progress.
 Is able to model this element.
-Proficient Uses rituals, routines, and appropriate responses that create and maintain a safe physical and intellectual environment where students take academic risks and most behaviors that interfere with learning are prevented, Develops students' interpersonal, group, and communication skills and provides opportunities for students to learn in groups with diverse peers.
-Consistently creates learning experiences that guide students to identify their strengths, interests, and needs; ask for support when appropriate; take risks; and challenge themselves to succeed.
-Needs Improvement May create and maintain a safe physical environment but inconsistently maintains rituals, routines, and responses needed to prevent and/or stop behaviors that interfere with all students' learning.
-Teaches some interpersonal, group, and communication skills and provides some opportunities for students to work in groups.
-Creates some learning experiences that guide students to identify needs, ask for support, and challenge themselves to take risks.
-Unsatisfactory Maintains a physical environment that Is unsafe or does not support student learning.
-Uses inappropriate or ineffective rituals, routines, and/or responses to reinforce positive behavior or respond to behaviors that interfere with students' learning.
-Makes little effort to teach interpersonal, group, and communication skills or facilitate student work in groups, or such attempts are ineffective.
-Directs all fearning experiences, providing few, if any, opportunities for students to take risks or challenge themselves.
-II-B. Elements Il-B-1.
-Safe Learning Environment Il-B-2.
-Collaborative Collaborative Evaruing Il-B-2.
-Student Motivation
+Proficient Uses rituals, routines, and appropriate responses first create and maintain a eafe physical and infellectial environment where students take academic risks and most behaviors trat interfere with learning are prevented, Develops students' interpersonal, group, and communication skills and provides caportunities for students to learn in groups with diverse pears.
+Consistently creates learning . speciences traiguide students to identify their strengths, interests, and needs; ask for support when appropriate; take tisks; and ckellenge fremselves to supper Needs (thprovement May create and maintain a safe physical environment but boconsistently maintains rituals, routines, and responses needed to prevent and/or stop behaviors that itterfere with all students' learning.
+Teaches some interpersonal, group, and communication skills and provides some opportunites for students to work in groups.
+Oreates some learning experiences first guide students to identify needs, ask for support, and challenge themselves to take risks.
+Lineatistactory Mairkains a physical environment that is unsafe or does not support student learning.
+Uses happropriets or inefferdive rituals, rottlines, and or responses to refinione positive behavior or respond to behaviors that interfere with students learning.
+Makes little effort to teach interpersonal, group, and oorhnurineation skills or hacilitate student work in groups, or such alternote are interferent.
+Directs all learning axpellentes, prodding few, if any, opportunities for students to take risks or challenge themselves.
+11-8.
+Ebotente N-B-1, Safe Leeming Environment 11-3-2, Collaborativa Learning Erwironmant 1k3-2, Stadent.
+Malivation

-Note: At the Exemplary level, an educator's level of expertise is such that he or she is able to model this element through training, teaching, coaching, assisting, and/or demonstrating, in this rubric, this level of expertise is denoted by "is able to model."
+Note: At the Exemplay level, an educator's level of expertise is such that he or, she is able to model this element through training, teaching, assisting, and/or demonstrating, in this model, the level of expertise is depoted by "Is able to model,"